laytan/temple/README.md

     * Error when temple is called incorrectly
     * Error when you use something in the template that you don't provide when using
     * etc.
+* No dependence on having template files after compiling, a single binary contains everything

 ## Goals: